Fractional CTO Cost in 2026: What Fractional CTOs Actually Charge

 How much does a fractional CTO cost per hour?

-Fractional CTOs typically don't charge hourly rates.
-Monthly retainers ($2,500-$12,000) provide better value than hourly consulting ($150-$400/hour) because they include strategic planning time and ongoing availability.
+Fractional CTOs who bill hourly typically charge $200 to $500 per hour in 2026, but most work on monthly retainers instead.
+Retainers provide better value than hourly consulting because they include strategic planning time and ongoing availability.
+Continuum's Partner tier runs $3,000-$15,000/mo depending on how deep the involvement needs to be.

 Is a fractional CTO worth it for a startup?